edithcare/kubernetes-secret-sealer/README.md

                                 (optional, default yaml).

   -k, --keepkeys TEXT           if a secret has multiple key-value-pairs, keep
-                                et only the ones listed in this commaseparated list
+                                only the ones listed in this commaseparated list.

   -t, --transformkey TEXT       transforms the key before the comma to the
                                 name behind it
+                                Example:
+                                -t foo,bar will change a key 'foo' to 'bar', but will leave the referenced value intact.

   -b, --base64keys TEXT         if the data in this comma separated list of
                                 keys is already base64 decoded deploy the value directly
+                                Example:
+                                if a key has an already encoded value in the secrets manager, it will not encode the value again when create the sealed secret.

   --raw TEXT                    dont fetch a secret from AWS but actually get
-                                a json directly from a commandline parameter
+                                a json directly from a commandline parameter.
+                                If you have a sealed secret from another source, you can directly create a sealed secret from it.

   --help                        Show this message and exit.